ywc668/threatdb/README.md

 $ sudo pip install redis
 $ sudo pip install netaddr
 ```

-- All Python modules will be installed on your local Python instance, but not in Splunk Python instance
+* All Python modules will be installed on your local Python instance, but not in Splunk Python instance
-- Open and edit this lines, if needed
+* Open $SPLUNK_HOME/etc/apps/threatDB/bin and edit this lines, if needed:

 redisworker.py
 ```